bengal865/2425-python/variables-data-types/instructions1.md

          - Variable names written in lowercase
          - Used a short, descriptive name for each variable
          - Used underscore (_) for variable names made up of two or more words (`first_name`, `num_aliens`, `final_score`, etc.)
+     - Are there any syntax errors?
+     - Any logic errors?
+     - How could your partner's silly story be improved?

+## Silly Story 2.0

+- Add a few more variables
+- Make your story a little longer using `f-strings` and your extra variables